Analytical Method Development, Validation, and cGMP Release Testing -

 - Spectroscopic Assays (Raman, FTIR, NMR)

-- X-ray Diffraction Assays
+- X-ray Powder Diffraction Analysis (Quant, Limit, ID)

 - Chromatographic Assays (HPLC, GC)